haitinglejingle/msim2020/README.md

-# MSIM Music
+# MSIM2020 – Music
 A Python package for making your own instrument that will play to a MIDI track.
+For the Tufts MSIM Raspberry Pi Music project in year 2020.

 ## Prerequisites